 Jennifer is passionate about student success and creating an environment where all students have the foundation to succeed.
 She works to enhance success for UCR students alongside her colleagues in the Undergraduate Education (UE) office.
-Jennifer collaborates with her dean, faculty and administrative colleagues to advance the University’s goals of excellence and increased national reputation in undergraduate education, student retention, and success.
+Jennifer collaborates with campus stakeholders including dean, faculty and students to advance the University’s goals of excellence and increased national reputation in undergraduate education, student retention, and success.